 Chapter 15: Performance and Practices of Sucessful Medical Groups This chapter presents all the key metrics used by MGMA to assess Performance and Practices of Successful Medical Groups.

 MGMA members enjoy FREE standard shipping on all purchases.
+Simply add FREESHIP to the Promo Code field during checkout.

 Standard and express shipping options are available to customers.